ansh-saini/workflow-assistant/README.md

 <img src="https://raw.githubusercontent.com/ansh-saini/workflow-assistant/main/public/images/og.jpg" />

-### Abilities
+I've created an assistant which has the email context of not just yourself, but your entire company!
+So in essence, it can act as a knowledge powerhouse for your entire organization.

-- Find the best possible time for a meetings
+This assistant is your ultimate personal secretary:

-- Schedule meetings with people
+- Effortlessly find the best time to meet with anyone.
-- Auto-sync company contacts to create an employee directory.
+- Schedule meetings

-### Channel Agnostic
+- Keep track of your daily tasks.

-Works with WhatsApp, Slack, Discord, Custom website, custom app...the integrations are endless.
+- Instantly see who's on leave and even manage your own leaves.

-### Future Scope
+- Get information about colleagues at your fingertips.

-- What's on my agenda today?
+- Access critical company details like employee count, company vision, or who to reach out to for feedback.

-- For team leaders: Ability to generate summary of what your team is working on today and what's the progress update.
+And the cherry on top?
+It’s Channel Agnostic ✨!
+Whether it’s WhatsApp, Slack, Discord, or even a website or mobile app, this assistant integrates seamlessly with whatever communication platform you’re already using.
+Just plug it in and let it do the work!